rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 <summary style="cursor: pointer;";>(click to expand)</summary>

 ### Q: How do I send message based on app version?
-When creating campaigns, you can specify the app version - such as debug, staging, or production version.
+When creating messages, you can specify the app version - such as debug, staging, or production version.
 `<versionName>.<versionCode>` is the format when specifying the versions; for example, 1.0.0-staging.101, 1.0.0-prod.203, or 0.x.x.4.

 ### Q: How many times the message is sent to the device?
 Does it depends on Max Lifetime Impressions?